How to Register a Company in the UK: Step-by-Step Guide

 A name is considered the ‘same as’ another if the only difference is punctuation, special characters, or words that look similar or mean the same thing.
 You will need to be part of the same group as or have written consent from a company to use a name considered the ‘same as’ its own.

 Your company name also cannot be offensive, or use any legally protected terms like ‘Accredited’.
-You can check whether a name is already in use here.
+This is an important consideration when working through the company register London process.

 Appoint a director